zapier/awsjavasdk/cran-comments.md

 ## awsjavasdk 0.2.2 Release

+### Updated submission notes

+`http://www.cerebralmastication.com/2010/11/controlling-amazon-web-services-using-rjava-and-the-aws-java-sdk/` changed to `https://cerebralmastication.com/2010/11/controlling-amazon-web-services-using-rjava-and-the-aws-java-sdk/` in README.md.
+Sorry for the trouble!
+I'm not sure what I did wrong such that I didn't see that in earlier checks.

+### Original Submission Notes

 This release extends the timeout to download the SDK (and makes the timeout user configurable).
 I also add some warnings that the package isn't being actively used and suggest to interactive users of the package a couple other packages they might want to switch to.
 This submission is late, so awsjavasdk is currently removed/archived.

 Some systems report that there are possibly mis-spelled words in DESCRIPTION: